kubernetes-sigs/contributor-playground/README.md

 _**If you want to practice submitting your Pull Request, do so in the `remote` directory, or in the directory for each area or event.
 Do not edit files in the root directory.**_

-## Community, discussion, contribution, and support
+## Community, discussion, contribution, and support and more

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).